guomics-lab/DDA-BERT/software/README.md

 - [**Portable Executable:**](#portable-executable) Choose this ready-to-run, no-install version!
 - [**Developer installation:**](#developer-installation) Choose this installation if you are familiar with CLI tools, [conda](https://docs.conda.io/en/latest/) and Python.
-This installation allows access to all available features of DDA-BERT and even allows to modify its source code directly.
 You can use DDA-BERT as a Python package with this choose.
 - [**Docker installation**](#docker-installation) Choose this installation if you want to use DDA-BERT with docker.

 ### Portable Executable